jvhy/bird-id-assistant/README.md

 3. Familiarizing myself with different frameworks for RAG and learning how LLMs retrieve documents from an embedding space
 4. Learning more about birds! :-)

+## Future improvements

+- **Chunking**: Articles could be chunked to smaller parts before creating the embeddings to potentially improve RAG performance.
+- **Metadata**: Metadata could be extracted from the articles (with an LLM?) and inserted to the database alongside the embedding vectors.
+This would, for example:
+  - allow the model to reliably query for specific bird species
+  - allow filtering species by size, color, region, environment etc.
+- **Embedding comparison**: Choosing another embedding model could improve RAG performance (see [Chroma docs](https://docs.trychroma.com/docs/embeddings/embedding-functions)).
+- **Model comparison**: Models that support function calling could be compared against each other.
+Models are available in the [Ollama library](https://ollama.com/library).
+- **System prompt tuning**: Changing LLM system prompt can improve the fluency of conversation and make the assistant more task-oriented.

 ## Instructions